Results on Lorentzian metric spaces: The canonical topology

 \begin{lemma} Let $X$ be a topological space, and let $\mathscr{A}$ be a family of open subsets of $X$ such that \begin{itemize} \item[(a)] $\mathscr{A}$-Hausdorffness: for any $x,y\in X$, $x\ne y$, there are $A,B\in \mathscr{A}$ satisfying $x\in A$, $y\in B$, $A\cap B=\varnothing$, \item[(b)] $\mathscr{A}$-local compactness: for any $x$ there is $U\in \mathscr{A}$ such that $x\in U\subset C$, where $C$ is compact. \end{itemize} Then $\mathscr{A}$ is a subbasis for the topology. \end{lemma}

-The idea in the LMS case is to experiment with some families derived from $d$ to check if they provide a subbasis (the chronological diamonds as in Alexandrov topology are not enough unless additional conditions recalled below are imposed).
-By using it we were able to prove
+The idea in the LMS case is to experiment with some families derived from $d$ to check if they satisfy conditions (a) and (b) and hence provide a subbasis for the topology (the chronological diamonds as in Alexandrov topology are not enough unless additional conditions recalled below are imposed, cf.\ Cor.\ \ref{oddr}).
+By using the above Lemma we were able to prove

 \begin{theorem}[Uniqueness and Characterization of the Topology] Let $(X, d)$ be a Lorentzian metric space with no chronological boundary ($I(X)=X$).
 Then, a topology $\mathcal{T}$ satisfying property (ii) is Hausdorff, locally compact, and unique.
 Moreover, the sets of the form